syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/08.network/02.lbaas/docs.en.md

 connection-limit         | 50000
 -------------------------|--------

-You may set a different limit in the configuration of the listener.
+You may set different timeouts or limits in the configuration of the listener.

 ### Topology limits